mschnee/mister/README.md

                     └── .cache
 ```

 The next time you build, node will resolve `require('uglify-webpack-plugin')` to that that folder instead.
-That folder only has the cache file, the require will throw an error, and your build will fail.
+That folder only has the cache file, the require will throw an error because it cannot find any exported function, and your build will fail.

-# Features in Active Development
-- Use `.mister/build.json` to track which packages have been successfully built, so that larger projects with multiple packages don't have to rebuild them.
-See [this issue](https://github.com/mschnee/mister/issues/4)
-- Create a `mister pack` command that honors `bundledDependencies`.
-See [this issue](https://github.com/mschnee/mister/issues/5).
-- Create a `mister pack --type=zip` variant that can be used to create zip files that include shared packages for deployment in AWS Lambda.
-See [this issue](https://github.com/mschnee/mister/issues/6).

 # Thanks
 A huge thanks to [`@a-z`](https://www.npmjs.com/~a-z) for agreeing to free up the name `mister`.